vmware/global-load-balancing-services-for-kubernetes/docs/crds/gslbhostrule.md

    **Note** User can provide either `healthMonitorRefs` or `healthMonitorTemplate` in the `GSLBHostRule` objects.
 The health monitor template added in the controller must be of type HTTP/HTTPS.

 7. `trafficSplit`: Specify traffic steering to member clusters/sites.
 The traffic is then split proportionately between two different clusters.
 Weight for each cluster must be provided between 1 to 20.
-If not added, GDP object's traffic split applies on this GslbService.
+If not added, GDP object's traffic split applies on this GslbService.`trafficSplit` can also be used to prioritize certain clusters before others.
+Maximum value for priority is 100 and default is 10.
+Let's say two clusters are given a priority of 20 and a third cluster is added with a priority of 10.
+The third cluster won't be routed any traffic unless both cluster1 and cluster2 (with priority 20) are down.

 8. `ttl`: Override the default `ttl` value specified on the GDP object using this field.